robseb/rsyocto/doc/guides/6_newFPGAconf.md

 #  	Developing a new FPGA configuration

-*rsYocto* allows to change the FPGA configuration with an single Linux command.
+*rsYocto* allows to change the FPGA configuration with a single Linux command.
 That was shown in chapter 2 with:
   ````bash
       FPGA-writeConfig  -f gpiConf.rbf
   ````
-   The required steps to generate with a Quartus Prine Project the right configuration file are:
+   The required steps to generate right configuration files with a Quartus Prime Project are:
    1. **for the Arria 10:**
-      * Be sure that "**Enables the HPS early release of HPS IO**" is in the Quartus Prime- and HPS- Settings enabled
+      * Be sure that "**Enables the HPS early release of HPS IO**"  in the Quartus Prime- and HPS- Settings is enabled
           ![Alt text](Arria10Conf.jpg?raw=true "Quartus connfig for Arria 10")
       * Execute following EDS-Shell command:
         ````bash